(Edited on 7/16/2016)

 The blog post below was written over 9 years ago (May of 2007) on my old blog.
 It would be an understatement to say that I was a different person then: spiritually, mentally, physically and emotionally.
 This blog post is important to me because I wrote it at the beginning of a long season of transformation in my life.
 The person who wrote this post was very different from the person editing it now.
-I think the “old Eric” would be both afraid and proud of the Eric who writes this update. -Afraid of him because he would eventually put most of the old Eric’s dreams to death… -And proud of him because he had the courage to do so.
-Both Erics would agree, this blog post is a watermark in my life.
+I think the “old Eric” would be both afraid and proud of the Eric who writes this update.
+Afraid of him because he would eventually put most of the “old Eric’s” dreams to death. -And proud of him because he had the courage to do so.
+This blog post is a watermark in my life.

-The most humbling realization that I have had to come to terms with is the fact that I STILL struggle in my relationship with food.
+The most humbling realization that I have had to come to terms with is the fact that I still struggle in my relationship with food.
 I know that there is the potential for me to “fall off the wagon” at any moment and go back to my old lifestyle.
-I HATE that fact, but I am learning to come to terms with it and deal/cope with it.
-I wish I could say, “I have obtained total victory over my relationship with food.”
-But, I would be lying.
+I HATE that fact, but I am learning to come to terms with it and cope with it.
+I wish I could say, “I have obtained total victory over my relationship with food,” but I would be lying.
 This is probably a struggle that I will have for the rest of my life.
-I can honestly say that I think I have a “hint” of what it feels like to be an alcoholic, drug addict, etc. The alcoholics and drug addicts may get the most attention, but we all know there are a number of things that we can be addicted to; and yes food is ABSOLUTELY one of those things among many, many others.
+I can honestly say that I think I have a hint of what it feels like to be an alcoholic, drug addict, etc. The alcoholics and drug addicts may get the most attention, but we all know there are a number of things that we can be addicted to; and yes food is ABSOLUTELY one of those things among many, many others.

 We live in a society that runs from pain.
 We intoxicate ourselves with “painkillers.”
 Food is the potential painkiller for me; just as physical fitness, alcohol, drugs or even sex can be a painkiller for someone else.
 In the midst of the pain, and all of our assortments of our painkillers, there is a Man named Jesus who commands us to pick up our crosses and follow Him.
 Has it ever occurred to you that He commands us to deal with the “pain” of life by bearing “our own” crosses?
 But, maybe that is the whole point of taking up our crosses?
 If we stare the pain down, endure it, and face it, then maybe that is how we can overcome it.
 (When I first wrote this, I had no idea of the depths this nugget of wisdom would take me to.)

 We often look for a painless gospel; I have found that it simply does not exist.
 Therefore, when we attempt to fashion a “painless gospel” it is counterfeit and therefore a “cross-less gospel” and a “power-less gospel.”
-Then, we wonder why we do not see the power and hand of God revealed or lives transformed.
-Our Christ-less gospel becomes empty and dead religion -full of judgemental people and lifeless rules.
+We wonder why we do not see the power and hand of God revealed or lives transformed.
+Perhaps our Christ-less gospel becomes empty and dead religion -full of judgemental people and lifeless rules.

 REPOSTED FROM WEDNESDAY, MAY 2, 2007